On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Correspondence from log-linear to logistic regression models

-We show that, given that a $g$-prior for log-linear models is assigned to $\bflambda$, the implied prior for $\bfbeta$ is a $g$-prior for logistic regression models, i.e. the one that would be assigned if the investigator considered the logistic regression model directly.
+Consider a set of categorical variables $\mathcal{P}$ that includes a binary variable $Y$.
+Assume a log-linear model that, in addition to the terms that involve $Y$, contains all possible interaction terms between the categorical factors in $\mathcal{P} \setminus \{ Y \}$.
+We show that, given that a $g$-prior is assigned to the log-linear model parameters $\bflambda$, the implied prior for $\bfbeta$ is a $g$-prior for logistic regression models, i.e. the one that would be assigned if the investigator considered the logistic regression model directly.